|Bedford House Stables

 1901 Royal Hunt Cup STEALAWAY owned by Mr J B Leigh, trained by George Chaloner and ridden by Joe Childs

-After the death of Colonel Harry McCalmont, the Squire of Cheveley, Bedford House Stables were filled by horses belonging to a very wealthy nobleman and eligible bachelor, Lord Howard de Walden, who employed Major Beatty as his trainer.
-Major Beatty had previously taken over as trainer for Colonel McCalmont when ill health forced James Jewitt to retire.
+After the death of Colonel Harry McCalmont, the Squire of Cheveley, Bedford House Stables were filled by horses belonging to a very wealthy nobleman and eligible bachelor, Lord Howard de Walden, who employed Major Charles Beatty as his trainer.
+Major Beatty had previously taken over as trainer for Colonel McCalmont when ill health forced James Jewitt to retire in November 1898, and Jewitt died on 11th November 1899.
 Charles Beatty, brother of Admiral of the Fleet Sir David Beatty of Jutland fame, was previously a well-known jockey before turning his hand to racehorse training.
 As a successful jockey he won the Grand International Steeplechase at Sandown in 1895 and came second in the Grand National in 1897.
 The most famous horse he trained was called Zinfandel.
-On 3rd April 1916 he was wounded at St Eloi and had to have his arm amputated, but within a year he died in May 1917.
 Lord Howard de Walden, Thomas Scott-Ellis, the 8th Baron de Walden, was born on 9th May 1880 and died on 5th November 1946, after which his first son, John Osmael Scott-Ellis became the 9th Lord Howard de Walden.
-He was a prominent racehorse owned on both the Flat and National Hunt racing scenes, owning the 1985 Derby winner Slip Anchor (SR 2106) and the Champion Hurdle winner Lanzarote.
+He was a prominent racehorse owner on both the Flat and National Hunt racing scenes, owning the 1985 Derby winner Slip Anchor (SR 2106) and the Champion Hurdle winner Lanzarote.
 Major Beatty enjoyed good seasons and bad; in the 1908 Flat season he won just 9 races from his Bedford Cottage Stables, training for both Lord Howard de Walden and Captain R Sheriffe.
+However, in his good seasons Beatty trained winners of the Lincoln, Craven Stakes, Coronation Cup, Wokingham, Ascot Derby, Manchester November Handicap, Manchester Cup, Ascot Gold Vase, Gordon Stakes, Jockey Club Stakes and Brighton Cup.
+After leaving Bedford House at the end of the 1913 season, when his lease expired, Beatty made his home at Atherstone in Warwickshire but was recalled to the colours in 1914 at the start of the First World War.
+He was ADC to the General officer commanding the Canadian Expeditionary Force, was mentioned in despatches, and severely wounded at St Eloi in April 1916.
+Major Beatty lost an arm and for a time was comparatively active, but died after a third operation arising out of his wounds in a nursing home off Cavendish Square on 17 May 1917.
+He was buried at Atherstone with full military honours at the same time as a memorial service was held at St Agnes's, Exning.
+He left a widow and a young son.

-1905 Ascot Gold Cup ZINFANDEL owned by 8th Baron Howard de Walden, trained by Major Charles Beatty and ridden by Morny Cannon
+1905 Ascot Gold Cup ZINFANDEL 2/5 fav owned by 8th Baron Howard de Walden, trained by Major Charles Beatty and ridden by Morny Cannon

 1911-1915 Honourable Francis Lambton